windcloudit/mini-aspire/README.md

 ## Docker command

-This this project I already setup docker for developer and this is some command line help check your docker work or not, or some thing like that.
+This project I already setup docker for developer and this is some command line help check your docker work or not, or some thing like that.

 - Check docker work or not.